jimbono4-cpu/quickstats/README.md

 ## Privacy

-**Your data stays on your device.** StatsBrowser uses WebAssembly to run R directly in your browser tab.
+**Your data stays on your device.** Quickstats uses WebAssembly to run R directly in your browser tab.
 There is no server, no database, no analytics, and no cookies.
 When you close the tab, everything is gone.

 ---